prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

-In a previous post I have shown a way to [load a file with lines of fixed-width format](https://prontog.wordpress.com/2016/01/27/reading-a-file-with-lines-of-different-fixed-width-formats/) into *R*.
-After doing so, it is easy to view the data using *RStudio* (the `View` function) but it is not easy to edit the file if it contains lines of different formats.
-My `multifwf` package has `read.multi.fwf` function but not a `write.multi.fwf` for writing back to a file.
-Having said that, it is also not easy for someone unfamiliar with *R* to filter/subset the loaded data.
+In an earlier post, I have shown a way to [load a file with lines of fixed-width format](https://prontog.wordpress.com/2016/01/27/reading-a-file-with-lines-of-different-fixed-width-formats/) into *R*.
+Using *RStudio* (the `View` function), it is easy to view the data.
+On the other hand, it is not easy to edit the file when it has lines of different format.
+My `multifwf` package has a `read.multi.fwf` function but not a `write.multi.fwf` to write changes to a file.
+On top of that, it is not easy for someone unfamiliar with *R* to filter/subset the loaded data.

 ### Why

 Reading a fixed-width log file can be very frustrating especially while you are troubleshooting.
-For example have a look at some lines from a [SOP](https://github.com/prontog/SOP/blob/master/logs/sopsrv_2016_12_06.log) log file:
+For example, look at three lines from a [SOP](https://github.com/prontog/SOP/blob/master/logs/sopsrv_2016_12_06.log) log file:

 ```
 09:20:05.034 < NOSLMT0000666    EVILCORP00010.77SomeClientId    SomeAccountId